 Kalakand With Condensed Milk

-kalakand with condensed milk slices on tray
+kalakand with condensed milk on a silver tray

 Kanchan Dilip